neopragma/help/README.md

 #### Problem

 Those pesky overlay scrollbars that are enabled by default in Ubuntu prevent you from grabbing the side of a window to resize it.
+Seems like you should be able to set this in Settings -> Appearance -> Behavior, but you can't.

 #### Solution